 A VESA-compliant computer monitor may be connected to the 15-pin VGA video port.
-The server resolution is fixed at 1024 x 768 pixels, with a refresh rate of 72 Hz.
+The MAXX-2420-EX resolution is fixed at 1024 x 768 pixels, with a refresh rate of 72 Hz.
 This is best-viewed on 17-inch or larger monitors.
-360 Systems does not include a monitor with the server.
+360 Systems does not provide monitors for the server.
 Do not use older monitors that are not VESA compliant.
-The server may not start properly if an unsuitable monitor is connected.
+The server will not start properly if an unsuitable monitor is connected.